Late Life autism diagnosis

 I have spent a lifetime trying to find balance between how I feel inside and how the world responds to me.
 All my life, I am a stand and support for others to find their good, their true path.
 I enjoy introducing people and sharing everything I learn so everyone has the opportunity to gain all they can, which eventually led to becoming a psychotherapist.
 Someone recently described this helper part of me as, “when you are up, others are up.”
 Granted, training as a therapist was centered in learning about me, while sharing what I learn clinically and personally creates gifts I share with others.

-I am building my writing privately and working to fix a messy Substack.
+I am building my writing privately and sharing some of my writing on Substack @drdaniellewisephd

 You can find me on Instagram, https://www.instagram.com/dr.danielle_wise/#